monte-language/monte/docs/source/runtime.rst

       *no docstring*

-   .. py:method:: getCrypt/0
+   .. py:method:: getHeapStatistics/0

       *no docstring*

-   .. py:method:: getHeapStatistics/0
+   .. py:method:: getReactorStatistics/0

       *no docstring*